Leases · Retail

 Newmark said it represented Blinds To Go in a direct deal with landlord Alex Adjmi‘s A&H.

-Spokespeople for Blinds To Go and A&H did not immediately respond to requests for comment.
+A spokesperson for A&H did not respond to a request for comment.

 In addition to its new Chelsea flagship, Blinds To Go recently secured its first Manhattan location, taking 11,000 square feet at 1011 Third Avenue on the Upper East Side, Newmark said.
 Both stores are set to open during the spring of this year.